Dikshant441/food-order/README.md

-# React concept that use for create appliaction
+# React and js concept that use for create appliaction

 - install packages for applications
     - npm init